sammuelayim/Environmental-Impact-Food-Production/README.md

 # 🌍 Environmental Impact of Food Production Analysis

 ## 📌 Project Overview
-Food production is a major driver of **environmental degradation**, contributing to **climate change, water scarcity, biodiversity loss, and land overuse**.
-This project analyzes the **environmental footprint of different food types, farming methods, and geographic regions** to provide data-driven insights for sustainability.
+Food production is a major driver of environmental degradation, contributing to climate change, water scarcity, biodiversity loss, and land overuse.
+This project analyzes the environmental footprint of different food types, farming methods, and geographic regions to provide data-driven insights for sustainability.

 ---